npmcdn-to-unpkg-bot/copyright-license/README.md

     * easy to understand
     * uses Mac / Linux commands, so Windows users should refer to the user guide
 * SSH into heroku: `heroku run bash`

+## Troubleshooting
+* virtualenv seems to be not working?
+  * Have you renamed the virtualenv folder recently?
+If so, you have to re-setup the virtualenv directory.